bing1980/Pro-Git/Chapter 2 - Git Basics.md

 state without impacting any branches by performing another checkou ... ...

-if you need to make changes — say you’re fixing a bug on an older version, for instance — you will generally want to create a branch:
+If you need to make changes — say you’re fixing a bug on an older version, for instance — you will generally want to create a branch:
 **$ git checkout -b version2 v2.0.0**
 > Switched to a new branch 'version2'

 If you do this and make a commit, your version2 branch will be slightly different than your v2.0.0 tag.

 ## Git Aliases
+Git doesn’t automatically infer your command if you type it in partially.
+If you don’t want to type the entire text of each of the Git commands, you can easily set up an alias for each command using **git config**.
+Here are a couple of examples you may want to set up:
+**$ git config --global alias.co checkout
+$ git config --global alias.br branch
+$ git config --global alias.ci commit
+$ git config --global alias.st status**